 Conclusions: Running on unknown path without roadmap or direction with due respect running like a headless chicken often result in disasters.
 I personally have seen and taken part in programs to build my experience or hands on mastery in such situations where Mobile Payments or Mobile Wallet based Cross Border remittances support country economy and proven in 100% confidence level that when it came to the crunch, many countries including Greece, Cyprus & Italy had no choice but to accept rescue terms that affected not only bank bondholders and shareholders – but many thousands of private deposit holders.
 Their cash or savings were simply scalped and went to help fund the closure of one bank and the propping up of others.
 Though banks are now running behind artificial intelligence, machine learning and deep learning to create its own cognition.

-BaaS came as friend which a package of best deals i.e best analytics blended with artificial intelligence & payment intelligence, Big Data and really deep technology with help of deeplearning, platform to perform software(BaaP), for all such companies to break bank’s attitude as they were long seen as a highly technical, highly complex with rocket science technology using industry, employing Finantists (Financial Scientists), highly regulated industry dominated by giant banks that were only doing one thing that was to resist disruption.
+BaaS came as friend which a package of best deals i.e best analytics blended with artificial intelligence & payment intelligence, Big Data and really deep technology with help of deeplearning, platform to do software(BaaP), for all such companies to break bank’s attitude as they were long seen as a highly technical, highly complex with rocket science technology using industry, employing Finantists (Financial Scientists), highly regulated industry dominated by giant banks that were only doing one thing that was to resist disruption.
 Banks should take back seat as clerk for reconciliations and accounting units and regulator should allow MFS companies to innovate and bring new solutions and products in no time and make customers life easy , less costly and much faster.
 Your views and comments are welcome.

 Hash Tagas : #payments, #mobilepayments, #mobilemoney, #money, #mobile, #Banking, #Banks, #Mobilebanking.